jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 `rcmd/jargyle.net` is the GSS-API service name (or the Kerberos service principal) for the SOCKS server residing at `jargyle.net`.

-## Resolving Host Names From the SOCKS5 Server
+## Resolving Host Names From the SOCKS Server

-By default, host name resolution from the SOCKS5 server occurs only when a `Socket` is created with a provided `String` for the target host name.
+By default, host name resolution from the SOCKS server occurs only when a `Socket` is created with a provided `String` for the target host name.

 API example: